antonxy/rep-ros-i/rep-ixxxx.rst

 ----

-The *body* is that part of the packet which consists of all fields that are not part of either the preamble or the message header.
+The *body* is that part of the packet which consists of all fields that are not part of either the prefix or the message header.
 Most message structures described in the `Message Definitions`_ section have a body part, but this is not required.
-Messages may consist of only a preamble and a header, for example in the case of pure acknowledgements that carry no data.
+Messages may consist of only a prefix and a header, for example in the case of pure acknowledgements that carry no data.

 In cases where fixed-size messages are required, an array of ``shared_int``